-Mark Latonero is the Research Lead for Human Rights at Data & Society.
-He is a fellow at Harvard Kennedy School’s Carr Center for Human Rights Policy, Berkeley Law’s Human Rights Center, and USC’s Annenberg Center for Communication Leadership & Policy.
+Mark Latonero is a Senior Researcher at Data & Society focused on human rights.
+He is a fellow at Harvard Kennedy School’s Carr Center for Human Rights Policy and a research fellow at both Berkeley Law’s Human Rights Center and USC’s Annenberg Center for Communication Leadership & Policy.
 Previously he was a research director and research professor at USC where he led the Technology and Human Trafficking Initiative.
 He has also served as the Innovation Consultant for the UN Office of the High Commissioner for Human Rights.

 Dr. Latonero works on the social and policy implications of emerging technology and examines the benefits, risks, and harms of digital technologies, particularly in human rights and humanitarian contexts.
 He has published a number of reports on the impact of data-centric and automated technologies in human trafficking, exploitation, and forced migration.
 Recent reports include: Governing Artificial Intelligence: Upholding Human Rights & Dignity and Refugee Connectivity: A Survey of Mobile Phones, Mental Health, and Privacy at a Syrian Refugee Camp in Greece (with the Harvard Humanitarian Initiative).
 In addition to producing action-orientated research, he engages with businesses, governments, international organizations, civil society, and academics to shape policy and practice.